jtrupiano/rack-rewrite/README.markdown

 ```ruby
 r301 "/features", "/facial_features", :host => "facerecognizer.com"
 ```
-This rule will only match when the hostname is "facerecognizer.com"
+This rule will only match when the hostname is "facerecognizer.com".

+The :host option accepts a symbol, string, or regexp.

 ### :headers